cflurin/node-red-contrib-dsm/README.md

 ### General purpose methods

+* `init`
 * `onBeforeTransition`
 * `onTransition`
 * `onAfterTransition`
 * `status` defines an arbitrary status

 The general purpose methods are executed independently even without states.
+The `init` method is executed when the dsm is deployed respectively when the dsm is set. `init`  can be used to initialize values.

 #### Example: